sai-Naidu/QA_Assessment_Payconiq/README.md

 7. Online report will also be available in the url present in the console after execution

-A sample report "cucumber-reports.html" is also attched for your reference
+A sample report with is avaiable in \target\cucumber-reports.html.
+You can view it before the execution as it will be overridden